Image 1 of 5

 Image 5 of 5

-SMILING TIGER ON BLACK by Makoto Kagoshima XL CENTERPIECE
+SMILING TIGER by Makoto Kagoshima XL CENTERPIECE

 One-of-a-kind Ceramic Plate by Makoto Kagoshima